DAJ0612/OCL_Source_Code/README.md

 # Code information

-All code is written in Matlab.
+All code is written in Matlab 2022a.
 Each section serves the following purpose:

 - The `Metrics` folder contains code for evaluating clustering performance.
 - The `OCL_alg` folder details the code of the OCL algorithm.